2007-2008 Honda Fit

 Tools needed: short Phillips screwdriver, small flat blade screwdriver, 8mm socket w/ ratchet and extensions, panel tool

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Fit.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Fit's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Upgrading the speakers in your Fit will really make a difference in your overall sound quality.